If you love reading - and I mean really, really love it - you could have done a lot worse than last year's Kindle Oasis.

 The back is pure aluminium, which only adds to the premium feel.
 The whole thing is expertly crafted and feels well put together - constantly sling this in and out of a bag on your weekday commute and it shouldn’t come a cropper.

-Speaking of screen, that 7in display is a real beaut.
-Amazon has bumped up the resolution slightly to keep the same 300ppi display density as the outgoing Oasis, so graphic novels, illustrations and magazine images look just as sharp as before - only now they’re larger.
+Amazon has ditched the old 6in screen for a larger 7in panel, and bumped up the resolution slightly to keep the same 300ppi display density.
+That means graphic novels illustrations and magazine images look just as sharp as before - only now they’re larger.

 The extra screen space means you can fit more words on each page, and you’ll have to do less page-turning overall.
 Seeing how the screen only uses power when you refresh it, that should mean more time between battery top-ups too.